 GHDPS has participated in a number of ice rescues over the years.
 Our agency trains annually in ice rescue exercises in order to stay proficient in the skills necessary to execute a successful rescue.

-In February of 2008, Lieutenant Holt and Officer Hudson graduated from Lifesaving Resources Inc., “Ice Rescue Train-The-Trainer Academy”.
+In February of 2008, Captain Holt and Officer Hudson graduated from Lifesaving Resources Inc., “Ice Rescue Train-The-Trainer Academy”.
 The Academy was held in Hancock, New Hampshire and consisted of forty hours of lecture and hands on training.
-As graduates from this academy Sergeant Holt and Officer Hudson are now authorized to conduct Ice Rescue Awareness, Operations, and Technician level courses to personnel within the department.
+As graduates from this academy Captain Holt and Officer Hudson are now authorized to conduct Ice Rescue Awareness, Operations, and Technician level courses to personnel within the department.

 Pier Safety Project